JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 ## Contributing

-We are absolutely open to suggested improvements.
+We are open to suggested improvements.
 This package is implemented according to several design criteria.

-* Operation of interpolated expressions (`$`) should mirror what they would do with regular Julia strings, updated with hypertext escaping sensibilities including proper escaping and helpful representations.
+* Operation of interpolated expressions (`$`) should (mostly) mirror what they would do with regular Julia strings, updated with hypertext escaping sensibilities including proper escaping.

 * With exception of boolean attributes (which must be removed to be false), input is treated as-is and not otherwise modified.

-* Values having serialization to `"text/html"` are injected "as-is" into element content.
-Attributes should only accept string objects.

-* Given that this library will be used by content producers, it should be conservative, raising an error when invalid hypertext is discovered and only serializing Julia objects that have an express representation.

-* There should be an extension API that permits custom data types to provide their own context-sensitive serialization strategies.
+* Provide reasonable interpretation for `Dict`, `Vector` and other objects as attributes, element content, or attribute values.

 * As much processing (e.g. hypertext lexical analysis) should be done during macro expansion to reduce runtime and to report errors early.
   Error messages should guide the user towards addressing the problem.

-* To be helpful, HTML tags and attributes may be recognized.
-Special behavior may be provided to attributes such as `"style"` (CSS), `"class"` and, eventually, `"script"`.
+* There is an emphasis on speed not on handling of pathological cases, such as a developer placing escapable content within a `Symbol` (we won't escape it... since it'll slow other use cases down).

+* There should be an extension API that permits custom data types to provide their own serialization strategies that are not dependent upon the namespace, element name, or attribute name.

-* Full coverage of HTML syntax is ideal, but unnecessary.
+* Full coverage of HTML syntax or reporting syntax or semantic errors within the HTML content is not a goal.